getsentry/rfcs/text/0083-starfish-tracing-model.md

 Today Sentry has a strong concept of a "transaction" which appears in multiple parts of the product.
 It is both the transport of span data, the billable entity and the only indexed part of the product experience.
-This means that spans that exist outside of the transaction cannot be represented and it also means that spans within a transaction are not indexed itself.
+This means that spans that exist outside of the transaction cannot be represented and it also means that spans within a transaction are not indexed.

-The existing model has worked well for us to get started with evolving the Sentry errors product to capture performance traces, but it has restricted out ability to evolve the product forward.
-It has created some restrictions on the SDK technology side (from high memory pressure, payload size limits) and also has promoted a separate of transaction to span on the API layer which is untypical for tracing products.
+The existing model has worked well for us to get started with evolving the Sentry errors product to capture performance traces, but it has restricted our ability to evolve the product forward.
+It has created some restrictions on the SDK technology side (from high memory pressure, payload size limits) and also has promoted a separation of transactions and spans on the API layer which is untypical for tracing products.
 It also has meant that Sentry has challenges with accepting traces coming directly from an OpenTelemetry exporter as the transaction concept is not a concept that OpenTelemetry has.